Comment s’habiller pour le touring?

 Touring Accessories

 In addition to your ski touring clothing, you need high-performance accessories.
 Opt for thin gloves for climbs and insulated mittens for descents.
+In especially cold weather, shell mitts can be worn over gloves for extra warmth.
 For your head, a thin hat or cap prevents you from overheating on ascents.
 However, when skiing back down, a warmer hat under your ski helmet keeps you from losing warmth.
 Don’t forget a thin neck warmer to avoid moisture buildup.

 The Best Ski Touring Clothing

-• A synthetic fibre base layer (upper and lower body)
+• A synthetic or merino wool base layer (upper and lower body)

-• A synthetic mid layer (upper and lower body as needed depending on the temperature)
+• A synthetic or merino wool mid layer (upper and lower body as needed depending on the temperature)

 • A shell coat